 Shortly after Kiyomaro of Zatch Bell! comes Back from the Dead and completely wipes the floor with his opponents, one of them taunts Kiyomaro with mention of his fallen allies and receives an epic beating with epic use of Demon Head on Kiyomaro's part.

-Miu gets this when she finds her friends badly beaten by Shou Kanou during the D of D arc in History's Strongest Disciple Kenichi.
+Miu gets this when she finds her friends badly beaten by Shou Kanou during the D of D arc in Kenichi: The Mightiest Disciple.
 How does Kenichi snap her out of it?
 By groping her chest.
 Which was apparently a technique that Ma Kensei taught him.

 Bado from Dogs: Bullets & Carnage goes into Unstoppable Rage whenever he has a nicotine fit and can't find cigarettes.

 When Captain Aizen appears to have been murdered, it's Hinamori who finds the body.
 Convinced the grinning Gin is the culprit she flies into an Unstoppable Rage, causing one of her best friends, Kira (Gin's Number Two) to step in to defend his captain.
 Even then, Hinamori won't stop, calm down or see reason and it takes the intervention of another captain to get the situation back under control (by arresting both Hinamori and Kira).

 Edward in Fullmetal Alchemist goes into one of these when he finds that Shou Tucker, an alchemist famous for making chimeras, turned his own wife into one, and then later turned his daughter and his dog into one.
 Shou makes it worse however, by provoking Edward about the use of human lives, bringing up the human transmutation incident (a BAD, BAD THING in general to bring up with either of the brothers) and saying that they aren't so different, leading Edward to continually scream "YOU'RE WRONG!", whilst punching him repeatedly.
 Ouch.